Muthukumar-Subramaniam/server-hub/setup-home-lab-on-linux-worksation-with-qemu-kvm.md

 ---

-## Available VM Management Tools on the Workstation
+## Available VM Management Tools on the Linux Workstation

-Once setup is complete, your workstation will have the following tools:
+Once setup is complete, your Linux Workstation will have the following tools:

 ```bash
 kvm-build-golden-qcow2-disk   # Create golden qcow2 base image